Psy97x/RT-890-custom-firmware/README.md

 # Radtel RT-890 Custom Firmware modification by DO2LET

-This is my modification of the OEFW-community firmware.
-Mostly UI based.
+This is my variant of the OEFW-community firmware.
+Mostly UI based, my focus is to improve this radio for HAM Radio.

 ## My Modifications are:
 - different font colors
 - different icons in menu and main screen
 - ui is inspired by the first marketing pictures from iRadio
 - Bandwith Wide/Narrow fix.
 Before it did nothing.
 Improvement on modulation.
+- Battery shown in % (beta)

+Future TODOs:
+- remove some non-HAM features like Roger beep or Scrambler
+- optimize menu, create sub menus for ScanLists and Key bindings
+- programming new repeaters is nearly impossible.
+This needs to be improved!

-Currently only for the V2.0 board.
+~Currently only for the V2.0 board.~ Added support for both 2.0 and 2.1 PCBs.

+(these pictures are currently not Up2Date)
 ![main_black](https://github.com/Psy97x/RT-890-custom-firmware/blob/main/Images/main_black.jpeg)

 ![main_black](https://github.com/Psy97x/RT-890-custom-firmware/blob/main/Images/main_white.jpeg)